supermsa/EXPLORATORY-DATA-ANALYSIS-ON-SPOTIFY-2023-DATASET/README.md

 ### Playlist Appearances of Top 10 Artists

 ![image](https://github.com/user-attachments/assets/4177cb46-34d4-40eb-ab5d-560ec20b847a)
 > <p align="justify"> This bar chart shows the playlist appearances of the top 10 artists on three streaming platforms: Spotify, Apple Music, and Deezer.
 Each artist is represented by bars segmented by platform, with the total number of appearances shown on the x-axis.
 Spotify generally has the highest representation across all artists, especially for artists like The Weeknd and Dr. Dre & Snoop Dogg.
-Apple Music and Deezer have significantly fewer appearances, indicated by smaller sections in red and brown on each bar.
+Apple Music and Deezer have significantly fewer appearances, indicated by smaller sections in gray and orange on each bar.
 The chart provides a comparative view of each artist’s playlist frequency on each platform. </p>

 ##### Syntax:
 ```ruby